netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 ![image](https://user-images.githubusercontent.com/24860547/200192648-75bb5e92-add7-4930-a191-a5f45829cb16.png)

+### Tech debt and Infrastructure improvements <a id="v1370-tech-debt"></a>

+To further improve Netdata Cloud and your user experience, multiple points around tech debt and infrastructure improvements have been completed.
+To name some of the key achievements:
+* An huge improvement has been made on our **Overview** tab on Netdata Cloud; we improved the performance around the navigation on the **Table of Contents (TOC)** and the charts on the viewport, contributing to a much better UX
+* The repos that support our FE have all been upgraded to node 16, putting us on the Active Long Term Support (LTS) version
+* We've replaced our MQTT broker VerneMQ with EMQX, which brings much more stability to the product.

 ### Internal improvements <a id="v1370-internal"></a>

 #### Asynchronous storing of metadata
 We have improved the speed of chart creation by 70x.
 According to lab tests creating 30,000 charts with 10 dimensions each, we achieved a chart creation rates of 7000 charts/second (vs 100 charts/second prior)